sqaFred/Blog/README.md

 Hello!

 Please find my test plan and bug report for CRUD functionality in this repository as <a href="https://github.com/sqaFred/Blog/raw/main/CRUD%20Test%20cases%20and%20Bug%20report.xlsx">CRUD Test cases and Bug report.xlsx</a> you can also find the same table at <a href="https://docs.google.com/spreadsheets/d/17gvVybbXW8bkeYYLsM81caBCcFQtFRjEb-yZ6yK6xxE/edit?usp=sharing">google.sheets</a>.
 Since there were no documentation and requirements I assumed them from my own engineering perspective.
-Due to time limitation I didn't perform a cross-browseer and cross-platform testing but would do it on a real project.
+Due to time limitation I didn't perform a cross-browser and cross-platform testing but would do it on a real project.
 <p>
 During exploratory testing I've discovered several bugs out of my main focus, including some minor GUI bugs, they are listed below CRUD functionality.
 <p>